hexdump/dotfiles/README.md

 # dotfiles

-My personal collection of computer configuration guides both for personal reference and reproducibility as well as allowing other people to use my utilities.
+This is my personal collection of computer configuration guides both for personal reference and reproducibility, as well as allowing other people to use my utilities and configuration files.

 ## Repository Structure